jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 **Demand vs. Consumption Exchange Ratio**.
 Power demand is priced in **dollars** (per kW) whereas energy consumption is priced in **cents** (per kWh).
 This means that an extra kWh consumed at the moment of peak demand costs multiples of a kWh consumed at any other time.

 For example, in Nevada's TOU plan, an extra kWh of consumption during the peak hour of the month costs $11.28 during the summer.
 At any other peak time it costs 21 cents.
 The cost of incremental demand is thus 54x that of the cost of incremental consumption.
-In Florida's TOU plan, the cost of incremental demand is 113x that of non-peak incremental consumption.
-As we'll see below, a San Diego commercial plan has a $60 / kW demand charge and a $0.023 / kWh consumption charge, a 2600x ratio.
+Florida and Virginia's ratios are 113x and 375x.
+A more complicated San Diego plan has a ~$60 / kW demand charge with incremental consumption almost free: $0.023 / kWh, a 2600x ratio.

 The differences in these exchange ratios could rationally reflect differential marginal costs of the grid supplying incremental peak electricity vs. non-peak electricity.
 For example, California is [awash with solar-generated kWh](https://www.etcc-ca.com/news/california%E2%80%99s-duck-problem-and-how-fix-it-cheaply) during the middle of the day, but still experiences a large ramp-up in power demanded in the early evening.